 matt at pharr dot org

-I've recently joined Google [x], where I'm working on ■■■■■■■■■.
-In my copious free time, I'm teaching the 2013 installment of cs348b, the graduate-level rendering course at Stanford this spring.
+I joined Google [x] in March 2013.
+As a side project, I had a great time teaching the 2013 installment of cs348b, the graduate-level rendering course at Stanford this spring.

 I was previously a Principal Engineer at Intel, where I was responsible for the design and implementation of ispc, the Intel SPMD Program Compiler, now available in open-source form from github.
 Before attacking the problem of building compilers for better high-performance programming models for modern CPU architectures, I was the architecture lead of the Advanced Rendering Technology group, which is the group that grew out of Neoptica.